hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Obviously that whole stalin-sort thing is missing a parental advisory `/s` marker just to make sure that people get the tongue-in-cheek-ness of the repo.
 You do, do you?

 [17:46:53](#fDqi2hau5AFHkOjxBYbK5VADy6AI1jbhMTiPYkzBpSI) <bazub>:
-Actually no, I did not - I assumed this was some real thing Ì†æÌ¥¶‚Äç‚ôÇÔ∏è.
+Actually no, I did not - I assumed this was some real thing ü§¶‚Äç‚ôÇÔ∏è.
 Silly me, I need some rest.

 [17:56:01](#uvSrgZHxAiD-ISrQBiJPkciJEFKueMDsmDZMFB73-RM) <gurzgri>:
-Nevermind Ì†ΩÌ∏ú But if you want to point out a flaw in my contribution, you‚Äòre welcome: blame me for failing to declare `foo` and `bar` as `/local` Ì†ΩÌπà
+Nevermind üòú But if you want to point out a flaw in my contribution, you‚Äòre welcome: blame me for failing to declare `foo` and `bar` as `/local` üôà

 ## 13-Nov-2024